MyPureCloud/developer-center-blog/source/2021-03-31-Q1-Retro/index.html.md

 We are still looking at growing the team beyond our current capacity.
 We are adding another 2 positions later this year.
 In addition, the Developer Engagement team now includes dedicated testing resources and technical writers to help improve the quality of our code and our documentation.
 We are extremely excited about the opportunity to build out a team that can support our growing development community.

 # More Content
-Our focus this is year is on delivering more content to our developers across multiple delivery channels.
-Our goal with our content is to deliver new content with a regular cadence and with different levels of consumption.
-We want timely, relevant, and consumable content for all the developers who use our site.
+Our goal is to deliver timely, relevant, and consumable content for all the developers who use our site.
 We currently have 5 channels for delivering information about the Genesys Cloud development platform:

 1. [__Developer Center__](https://developer.mypurecloud.com).
 Our developer center is the main portal for finding documentation around the Genesys Cloud APIs.
 It has a wide variety of topics dealing not only with the individual API calls, but also development guides on API integration, data integration, and Genesys Cloud development best practices.
 The developer center is the starting point for all developer content within Genesys Cloud.

-2. [__Genesys Cloud Developer Blog__](/blogs).
+2. [__Genesys Cloud Developer Blog__](/blog/).
 The blog contains articles on various Genesys Cloud development topics.
 It covers a wide range of topics, including new developer tool announcements, best practices for building your contact center within Genesys Cloud and hands-on articles on how to use the Genesys Cloud APIs.

 3. [__DevDrops__](/video/devdrops/).
 Our DevDrop series is a new video series that we released this year.
 Its focus is on delivering short, consumable videos (10-20 minutes in length) that are meant to be "developer-to-developer" conversations.

 4. [__DevCasts__](/video/devcasts/).
 Our DevCasts are our more traditional Webinar topics that are approximately 45-60 minutes in lengths and allow for audience participation.
 They cover a wide variety of development topics and are not just limited to discussions related to platform APIs.

-5. [__Blueprints__](/blueprints).
+5. [__Blueprints__](/blueprints/).
 Blueprints are hands-on examples of how to integrate and extend Genesys Cloud functionality with other vendor products and technologies.
 Blueprints are meant to showcase the art of the possible.

-With that overview here, is a summary of the content we delivered this quarter:
+Here is a summary of the content we delivered or are close to delivering this quarter:

 | Content Name | Type | Description|
 |--------------|------|------------|